Isle of Anglesey County Council

 STAFF TRAINING

 Make sure your staff are properly trained.
-They should know which products are age restricted, what the age restriction is and the action they must take if they believe a person under 16 is attempting to buy.
+They need to know which products are age restricted, what the age restriction is and the action they must take if they believe a person under 16 is attempting to buy.
 It is important that you can prove your staff have understood what is required of them under the legislation.
 This can be done by keeping a record of the training and asking members of staff to sign to say that they have understood it.
-These records should then be checked and signed on a regular basis by management or the owner.
+These records can then be checked and signed on a regular basis by management or the owner.

 MAINTAIN A REFUSALS LOG

-All refusals should be recorded (date, time, incident, description of potential buyer).
+It is best practice to record all refusals (date, time, incident, description of potential buyer).
 Maintaining a refusals log will help to demonstrate that you actively refuse sales and have an effective system in place.
-Logs should be checked by the manager / owner to ensure that all members of staff are using them.
+It is advisable that the manager / owner checks the log to ensure that all members of staff are using it.

 A specimen refusals log is attached.

 Some tills have a refusals system built in.
-If using a till-based system, you should ensure that refusals can be retrieved at a later date.
-You should also be aware that some refusals are made before a product is scanned.
+If you use a till-based system, ensure that refusals can be retrieved at a later date.
+Be aware that some refusals are made before a product is scanned.

 STORE AND PRODUCT LAYOUT